Incivility to Civility

 • Lowered Employee Engagement: When there is rudeness and discourtesy, employees will feel less valued and disengaged.

-• Revolving Door: Unsurprisingly, workers in toxic environments tend to leave where they are working, searching for job environments they feel are more respectful.
+• Revolving Door: Unsurprisingly, workers in toxic environments tend to leave their workplaces, seeking jobs in environments they feel are more respectful.

 • Reduced Productivity: Negativity affects communication, and indirect exchanges can divert staff away from their work.

-• Tarnished Reputation: Companies with toxic cultures can find it challenging to recruit top talent.
+• Tarnished Reputation: Companies with toxic cultures can struggle to recruit top talent.

 How to Combat Incivility in the Workplace